Zinc deficiency: Epidemiology

 Zinc deficiency affects about 2.2 billion people around the world.
-Severe zinc deficiency is rare, and is mainly seen in persons with acrodermatitis enteropathica, a severe defect in zinc absorption due to a congenital deficiency in the zinc carrier protein ZIP4 in the enterocyte.
+Severe zinc deficiency is rare and is mainly seen in persons with acrodermatitis enteropathica, a severe defect in zinc absorption due to a congenital deficiency in the zinc carrier protein ZIP4 in the enterocyte.
 Mild zinc deficiency due to reduced dietary intake is common.
 Conservative estimates suggest that 25% of the world's population is at risk of zinc deficiency.
-Zinc deficiency is thought to be a leading cause of infant mortality.

 Providing micronutrients, including zinc, to humans is one of the four solutions to major global problems identified in the Copenhagen Consensus from an international panel of economists.

 History

 Significant historical events related to zinc deficiency began in 1869 when zinc was first discovered to be essential to the growth of an organism Aspergillus niger.
 In 1929 Lutz measured zinc in numerous human tissues using the dithizone technique and estimated total body zinc in a 70 kg man to be 2.2 grams.
 Zinc was found to be essential to the growth of rats in 1933.
 In 1939 beriberi patients in China were noted to have decreased zinc levels in skin and nails.
 In 1940 zinc levels in a series of autopsies found it to be present in all tissues examined.
 In 1942 a study showed most zinc excretion was via the feces.
-In 1950 a normal serum zinc level was first defined, and found to be 17.3–22.1 micromoles/liter.
+In 1950 a normal serum zinc level was first defined and found to be 17.3–22.1 micromoles/liter.
 In 1956 cirrhotic patients were found to have low serum zinc levels.
 In 1963 zinc was determined to be essential to human growth, three enzymes requiring zinc as a cofactor were described, and a report was published of a 21-year-old Iranian man with stunted growth, infantile genitalia, and anemia which were all reversed by zinc supplementation.
 In 1972 fifteen Iranian rejected army inductees with symptoms of zinc deficiency were reported: all responded to zinc.
 In 1973 the first case of acrodermatitis enteropathica due to severe zinc deficiency was described.
 In 1974 the National Academy of Sciences declared zinc to be an essential element for humans and established a recommended daily allowance.
 In 1978 the Food and Drug Administration required zinc to be in total parenteral nutrition fluids.
 In the 1990s there was increasing attention on the role of zinc deficiency in childhood morbidity and mortality in developing countries.
 In 2002 the zinc transporter protein ZIP4 was first identified as the mechanism for absorption of zinc in the gut across the basolateral membrane of the enterocyte.
-By 2014 over 300 zinc containing enzymes have been identified, as well as over 1000 zinc containing transcription factors.
+By 2014 over 300 zinc-containing enzymes have been identified, as well as over 1000 zinc-containing transcription factors.

 Phytate was recognized as removing zinc from nutrients given to chicken and swine in 1960.
 That it can cause human zinc deficiency however was not recognized until Reinhold's work in Iran in the 1970s.
 This phenomenon is central to the high risk of zinc deficiency worldwide.